 Create a Brand New SPF Record

-Creating a SPF record is simply publishing a TXT record in your domain’s DNS to configure SPF for your domain.
-If you are just starting out with authentication and unsure about the syntax, you can use our free online SPF record generator to create a SPF record for your domain.
+Creating an SPF record is simply publishing a TXT record in your domain’s DNS to configure SPF for your domain.
+This is a mandatory step that comes before you start on how to optimize SPF record.
+If you are just starting out with authentication and unsure about the syntax, you can use our free online SPF record generator to create an SPF record for your domain.

 An SPF record entry with a correct syntax will look something like this:

 |ip4/ip6||This mechanism specifies the valid IP addresses that are authorized to send emails from your domain.|

 |include||This mechanism tells the receiving servers to include the values for the SPF record of the specified domain.|

 |-all||This mechanism specifies that emails that are not SPF compliant would be rejected.
 This is the recommended tag you can use while publishing your SPF record.
 However it can be replaced with ~ for SPF Soft Fail (non-compliant emails would be marked as soft fail but would still be accepted) Or + which specifies that any and every server would be allowed to send emails on behalf of your domain, which is strongly discouraged.|

 If you already have SPF configured for your domain, you can also use our free SPF record checker to lookup and validate your SPF record and detect issues.